5 UK Sales Influencers are Re-Defining Sales Process Steps

 Jules White – Live it, Love it, Sell it

 Jules has been a TEDx speaker and has a regular podcast with other sales influencers.
-She says:
+She believes that sales has never changed in terms of how we build relationships.

 Berkeley Harris – Sandler Consultancy & training